 Clergy and religious workers.
-For certain members of the clergy and religious workers who are not subject to social security tax as employees, boxes 3 and 5 of Form W-2 should be left blank.
+For certain members of the clergy and religious workers who are not subject to social security and Medicare taxes as employees, boxes 3 and 5 of Form W-2 should be left blank.
+You may include a minister's parsonage and/or utilities allowance in box 14.
 For information on the rules that apply to ministers and certain other religious workers, see Pub.
-517, Social Security and Other Information for Members of the Clergy and Religious Workers, and section 4 (Religious Exemptions) of Pub.
+517, Social Security and Other Information for Members of the Clergy and Religious Workers, and section 4, Religious Exemptions, of Pub.
 15-A.

 Corrections.
 Use Form W-2c, Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.
 Send Form W-3c, Transmittal of Corrected Wage and Tax Statements, with Forms W-2c unless you are only correcting a name or SSN.
-However, see Employee's incorrect address on Form W-2 below, for information on correcting an employee's address.
+However, see Incorrect address on employee's Form W-2 below, for information on correcting an employee's address.
 Use Form W-3c to correct a previously filed Form W-3.

 If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, mark the "Void" box at the top of the form on Copy A. Prepare a new Copy A with the correct information, and send it to the SSA.
-Write "Corrected" on the new employee's copies (B, C, and 2), and furnish them to the employee.
+Write "Corrected" on the employee's new copies (B, C, and 2), and furnish them to the employee.
 (If the "Void" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
 The "Void" form will not be processed.)

-If you are making an adjustment in 1999 to correct social security and Medicare taxes for a prior year, you must file Form 941c, Supporting Statement To Correct Information, with your Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Tax Return for Agricultural Employees, in the return period you find the error, and issue the employee a Form W-2c for the prior year.
-If you are correcting social security or Medicare wages or tips, also file the entire first page of Forms W-2c with Form W-3c with the SSA to correct the social security records.
+If you are making an adjustment in 2000 to correct social security and Medicare taxes for a prior year, you must file Form 941c, Supporting Statement To Correct Information, with your Form 941 or Form 943, in the return period you find the error, and issue the employee a Form W-2c for the prior year.
+If you are correcting social security or Medicare wages or tips, also file the entire Copy A page of Form W-2c with Form W-3c with the SSA to correct the social security records.

-Employee's incorrect address on Form W-2.
-If you filed a Form W-2 with the SSA showing an incorrect address for the employee but all other information on the Form W-2 is correct, do not file Form W-2c with the SSA merely to correct the address.
+Incorrect address on employee's Form W-2.
+If you filed a Form W-2 with the SSA showing an incorrect address for the employee but all other information on Form W-2 is correct, do not file Form W-2c with the SSA merely to correct the address.